milenoss/mod-3-code-challenge/README.md

 ## Instructions

-Today we're building RandoPic, an app for viewing a random picture.
-There is a backend API that we have provided.
+Today we're building an app for viewing, liking, and commenting on a single picture.
+There is a backend API deployed on a server that you will use.
 You will be building out the frontend for this app.

-A RandoPic user will be able to do the following things:
+A user of your app must be able to do the following things:

-- As a user, when the page loads I will see an image, any comments that image has, and the number of likes that image has.
+- As a user, when the page loads, I should see:
+  - an image
+  - any comments that image has
+  - the number of likes that image has

-- As a user, I can click to like an image, which will increase the number of likes that image has by one.
+- As a user, I can click to like an image.
+When I click, the number of likes the image has should increase by one without the page refreshing.

-- As a user I can fill out an input fields and submit the form to add a comment to an image.
-I should see my new comment below any previous comments.
+- As a user, I can enter text in an input field, submit the form the input is in, and add a comment to the image without the page refreshing.
+I should see my new comment *below* any previous comments.

-- As a user, when I refresh the page, any comments or likes I have added should be persisted to the backend API and I should see my changes on the page.
+- As a user, when I refresh the page, any comments or likes I have added should still be there.
+When a user adds a like or a comment, make sure their changes are sent to the backend API.

 ## Functionality demo